Skip to content

 The discovery model changes, too.
 Traditional WordPress targets one platform: Google.
 AI-native WordPress targets five.
 Those five are Google organic, Google AI Overviews, ChatGPT, Perplexity, and Claude.
 Each uses a different retrieval system.
 Only 11% of domains are cited by both ChatGPT and Perplexity.
 Optimizing for one does not guarantee visibility on the other.

-The Five Technical Pillars of AI-Native WordPress
+What Are the Five Technical Pillars of AI-Native WordPress?

 AI-native WordPress rests on five technical pillars.
 Each one addresses a specific requirement for AI crawling, processing, and citation.